arbor-sim/arbor/doc/concepts/mechanisms.rst

 Arbor offers support for stochastic processes at the level of :ref:`point mechanisms <mechanisms-point>` and :ref:`density mechanisms <mechanisms-density>`.
 These processes can be modelled as systems of stochastic differential equations (SDEs).
-In general, such equations have the differential form
+In general, such equations have the differential form:

 .. math::